alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

  * openSUSE Leap 15.3

 It should be possible to use Oracle VM VirtualBox on most systems based on Linux kernel 2.6, 3.x, 4.x or 5.x using either the Oracle VM VirtualBox installer or by doing a manual installation.
-See Section 2.3, “Installing on Linux Hosts”.
 However, the formally tested and supported Linux distributions are those for which we offer a dedicated package.

 Note that Linux 2.4-based host OSes are no longer supported.